Time-bin encoded quantum key distribution over 120 km with a telecom quantum dot source: Introduction

-In this work, we present a self-stabilized, time-bin encoded QKD system based on a deterministic telecom-wavelength quantum dot source~\cite{ourqd}.
-To minimize system complexity and loss, we adopt a single phase modulator for preparing three quantum states: two time-bin basis states ($|Z_0\rangle$, $|Z_1\rangle$) and one phase-basis state ($|X_0\rangle$), assuming $\ket{X_0}$ shares the same error rate as $\ket{X_1}$ in the conventional BB84 protocol \cite{timebinfield2,timebin2}.The system is operated continuously for 6 hours, highlighting the intrinsic robustness of the time-bin scheme enabled by the system including the Sagnac interferometer (SNI), active feedback control, etc. Finally, we achieved a secure key bits (SKB) per pulse of $2 \times 10^{-7}$ over a \SI{120}{\kilo\meter} fiber spool.
-This result confirms the feasibility of integrating quantum dot single-photon sources into stable and field-deployable time-bin QKD systems, marking an important step toward scalable, quantum-secure communication networks.
+In this work, we present a self-stabilized, time-bin encoded QKD system based on a deterministic telecom-wavelength QD source. {This source, involving an epitaxial InGaAs/GaAs QD embedded in a circular Bragg grating photonic structure has been previously reported with a high-brightness single-photon emissions\mbox{\cite{Nawrath2023}}}.
+To minimize system complexity and loss, we adopt a single phase modulator for preparing three quantum states: two time-bin basis states ($|Z_0\rangle$, $|Z_1\rangle$) and one phase-basis state ($|X_0\rangle$), assuming $\ket{X_0}$ shares the same error rate as $\ket{X_1}$ in the conventional BB84 protocol \cite{Bacco2019,Boaron2018}.The system is operated continuously for 6 hours, highlighting the intrinsic robustness of the time-bin scheme enabled by the system including the Sagnac interferometer (SNI), active feedback control, etc. Finally, we achieved a secure key bits (SKBs) per pulse of $2 \times 10^{-7}$ over a \SI{120}{\kilo\meter} fiber spool.
+This result confirms the feasibility of integrating QD single-photon sources into stable and field-deployable time-bin QKD systems, marking an important step toward scalable, quantum-secure communication networks.